freelancernasimofficial/nagentcoderai/README.md

 ## License

-This project is licensed under the Apache-2.0 License - see the LICENSE file for details.
+This software is proprietary and owned by FnSoftwares.
+All rights reserved.

 ## Acknowledgments

-- Built upon the excellent [Cline](https://github.com/cline/cline) open-source project
+- Inspired by open-source AI coding assistants
 - Thanks to the VS Code extension development community